BrooklinJazz/idomatic-redux/README.md

 export default configureStore;
 ```

-using this configureStore component we can import the store functionality into the application entry point index.js, without specifying the Reducer, or the Subscribers.
+using this configureStore component you can import the store functionality into the application entry point index.js, without specifying the Reducer, or the Subscribers.
 This keeps the entry point clean and isolates the functionality of configureStore.

 ```js
 // index.js